Lessons Beyond the Classroom: Overcoming Struggles and Finding a Path

 My mum came home and, in mock horror, joked about this with me.
 Luckily, my parents hadn’t been great achievers at school either, and they didn’t seem upset by my or my brother’s lack of academic ability.
 It seemed to be a given that we wouldn’t be high achievers in that way.
 This was a blessing for sure.
 I have been grateful in my life to not have had that pressure from family around exams and school.

 I became a hairdresser like so many others like me.
 But I loved it.
 I thrived.
 I learned how to talk to people and build relationships.
 I was having a wonderful time.
 Clients kept coming back to me.
-I wasn’t really that good a dresser, but I could build good connections.
+I don’t think I was really that good a dresser, but I could build good connections.
 I loved to talk, I was interested in people, and they came and told me their stories—and they wanted to hear mine.

 They gave me big tips.
 People would stuff money in my pocket every day.
 The wages were rubbish, but the tips made up for that.
 As the years passed, I worked my way up from Junior to Stylist, and at the age of 22, I was offered the Manager’s role.